 If you choose to consume alcohol, do so in moderation and be mindful of your surroundings.
 Don't leave your drink unattended; avoid drinking excessively in unfamiliar places.

-LOCAL ADVISEAVOID STRANGERS
+LOCAL ADVICEAVOID STRANGERS

 Seek advice from locals or your hotel staff regarding safe areas to explore, as well as areas to avoid.
 They can provide valuable insights into current safety conditions.